-To avoid equipment damage, ensure horizontal units installed above the ceiling conform to all local codes.
-An auxiliary drain pan, if required by code, should be at least 4 in larger than the bottom of the heat pump.
+The rods must be securely anchored to the ceiling.
+Refer to the hanging bracket assembly and installation instructions for details.
+Horizontal units installed above the ceiling must conform to all local codes.
+An auxiliary drain pan, if required by code, should be at least four inches larger than the bottom of the heat pump.
+Plumbing connected to the heat pump must not come in direct contact with joists, trusses, walls, etc.

-Plumbing connected to the heat pump must not come in direct contact with joists, trusses, walls, etc. Some applications require an attic floor installation of the horizontal unit.
+Some applications require an attic floor installation of the horizontal unit.
 In this case the unit should be set in a full size secondary drain pan on top of a vibration absorbing mesh.
 The secondary drain pan prevents possible condensate overflow or water leakage damage to the ceiling.
 The secondary drain pan is usually placed on a plywood base isolated from the ceiling joists by additional layers of vibration absorbing mesh.
-In both cases, a 3 /4-in. drain connected to this secondary pan should be run to an eave at a location that will be noticeable.

-If the unit is located in a crawl space, the bottom of the unit must be at least 4-in. above grade to prevent flooding of the electrical parts during heavy rains.
+In both cases, a 3/4-in. drain connected to this secondary pan should be run to an eave and able to drain to a location that will be noticeable.
+If the unit is located in a crawl space, the bottom of the unit must be at least 4 in. above grade to prevent flooding of the electrical parts due to heavy rains.